A Guide to Exploring Downtown Greenville, South Carolina

 A quaint French bistro overlooks the falls and is the perfect place for a light breakfast or lunch.
 This restaurant features a gorgeous patio which has earned it a place amongst the most romantic restaurants in the country (CNN, Feb. ’19).

-Al fresco dining at Paserelle is very popular during the warmer months!
+Al fresco dining at Passerelle is best enjoyed during the mild spring and fall seasons.

 Also located in the vicinity is a popular coffeehouse/gelato shop with a cozy interior overlooking the falls.
 If you would rather enjoy a walk in the fresh Southern sunshine, grab a coffee-to-go to accompany you during your park stroll.

-Spill the Beans – enjoy a cup of coffee with a great view!
+Spill the Beans – enjoy a cup of coffee with a great view of the falls!

 Summer is the prime time in terms of scenic beauty, although on the downside, also the busiest time of the year as tourists flock to the area to enjoy the park and alfresco dining.
 Winter, on the other hand, offers its’ own unique beauty, with the added bonus of next to no crowds.